-Students build on their cookery skills through planning, preparation and presentation of a range of foods and drinks to fit a contemporary café setting and could cater several small events in a class project.
+Students build on their skills through planning, preparation and presentation of a range of foods and drinks to fit a contemporary café setting and cater events.
 There is a focus on practical based learning with written tasks being planning, reflective and photo evidence based.
+This subject has multiple streams and students will be placed in the stream that is best suited to their learning.